North Carolina Quitclaim Deed Overview

 Ensure the deed includes:

-- Grantor’s full legal name and address
+- Full Legal name and address of grantor

-- Grantee’s full legal name and address
+- Full legal name and address of grantee

 3. Notarize the Deed